ShadowPic/PublicTestProjects/jmeter/docker/readme.md

   - Requires that you add the [JMeter Backend Listener](https://jmeter.apache.org/usermanual/component_reference.html#Backend_Listener).
 There is an example of how to use this in the [drparts](../drparts.jmx) sample.
 - Combine Azure PAS service metrics side by side with JMeter metrics using Grafana
 - Redis support to feed parameters to your tests
+  - Redis files supported by feeding the direct redis file as a parameter or using csv2redis.ps1 to convert a CSV to Redis file and using generated Redis file

 ## Dependencies
 - Docker for Windwos Desktop: https://docs.docker.com/docker-for-windows/install/